appdotnet/api-spec/content/reference/meta/annotations.md

 For Posts, Messages, Channels, and Files, you can create annotations when you create the object.
 You must pass JSON objects that include annotations matching the above schema.
 Please see the documentation for [creating Posts](/reference/resources/post/lifecycle/#create-a-post), [Messages](/reference/resources/message/lifecycle/#create-a-message), [Channels](/reference/resources/channel/lifecycle/#create-a-channel), or [Files](/reference/resources/file/lifecycle/#create-a-file).

 To add or update User or Channel annotations, you [update a User's profile](/reference/resources/user/profile/#update-a-user), [update a Channel](/reference/resources/channel/lifecycle/#update-a-channel), or [update a File](/reference/resources/file/lifecycle/#update-a-file) and pass in the annotations you want to add or update.
 To delete an annotation, omit the `value` key for the annotation type you want to delete.
-For example, to delete a user's blog url, specify `{"type": "net.app.core.directory.blog"}`.
+For example, to delete a user's blog url, specify:

+<%= json_output({"type" => "net.app.core.directory.blog"}) %>

 ## Retrieving